mozmeao/platform-docs/docs/install.md

     Install the framework by running `pip install pre-commit`, then - ensuring you are in your `bedrock` directory -run `pre-commit install` in your terminal, followed by `pre-commit install-hooks`.
 This will set up the hooks that are specified in `bedrock/.precommit.yaml`

     After that setup, whenever you try to make a commit, the 'hooks' will check/lint your Python, JS, and CSS files beforehand and report on problems that need to be fixed before the commit can be made.
-This will save you time waiting for the tests to run in our `CI (Continuous Integration)`{.interpreted-text role="abbr"} before noticing a linting error.
+This will save you time waiting for the tests to run in our CI before noticing a linting error.

 ### Docker Installation